ArrayNone/compacty/README.md

 ## ...why?
 Every tool and every file is unique. **Which tool that gives the best compression on one file might be different on another.**

 compacty was born out of a need in Roblox game development.
 In Roblox, assets are downloaded every time a player joins a game.
-Finding the best possible compression for each asset is crucial to reduce load times.
-However, manually testing a file against multiple compression tools is tedious. **compacty automates this process.** It runs your files through multiple compression tools and finding the most optimal compression for you.
+Finding the best compression possible is thus crucial to reduce load times.
+However, manually testing a file against multiple compression tools is tedious. **compacty automates this process.** It runs your files through multiple compression tools simultaneously using a preset of arguments, and then returning the most optimal compression out of them.

 compacty is also my first real shot at learning Go.
 I enjoyed it.